ouidhi/future_of_genres/Concepts.md

 I've checked for stationarity using:

-Dickey-Fuller test (ADF test)- It is a statistical test used to check whether a time series is stationary — meaning its statistical properties like mean, variance, and autocorrelation don’t change over time.
+Dickey-Fuller test (ADF test)- It is a statistical test used to check whether a time series is stationary, meaning its statistical properties like mean, variance, and autocorrelation don’t change over time.

 ***Hypotheses in ADF Test***